Upwatcher Upwatcher

 Is Python still in demand on Upwork in 2026?

-What hourly rate should I charge for Python work on Upwork?
+What hourly rate should I charge for Python work?

 Hourly rate distribution